17.1.11

 21.9.2010

-Apparently new research shows 50 is the new 25.
+LARA: Apparently new research shows 50 is the new 25.
 The average 50 year old is now living the life of someone half their age.
 Well, I’ve been talking to Toyah Willcox about this.
 Yeah, you’re probably thinking why?
-Well, because she is happy at being fifty and fabulous.
+Well, because she is happy at being fifty and fabulous

-And as you get older you kind of gain a freedom and a self discovery.
+As you get older you gain a freedom and a self discovery.
 For me that has helped me enjoy my life immensely.
-And I'm now 52.
-I’m not really doing anything different now that I didn’t do in my twenties, I’m still out with my band and I’m still acting and stuff like that but I’m really enjoying life.
+I'm now 52.
+I’m not really doing anything different now that I didn’t do in my twenties, I’m still out with my band and I’m still acting and stuff like that but I’m really enjoying life

-Yeah.
-You know when you talk about being in your 20’s because then you were one of the biggest pop stars of the 80’s!
-Did you always have people bombarding you with the advice telling you what to do?
+LARA: You talk about being in your 20s - you were one of the biggest pop stars of the 80s!
+Did you always have people bombarding you with advice telling you what to do?

 TOYAH: Oh gosh, yeah!
-You always had to be slim, even in the 80’s that was going on.
-Always being told who you could talk to, who you couldn’t talk to, what you should say, what you shouldn’t say, where you should be seen, what you should wear.
-I mean everyone tried to control you.
-I was in an exceptional position because I was a very famous pop star but I’m sure it’s not that different for any other 20-year-old in that people always have an opinion.
+You always had to be slim, even in the 80s that was going on.
+Always being told who you could talk to, who you couldn’t talk to, what you should say, what you shouldn’t say, where you should be seen, what you should wear

-And I like to think that I’m a kind and decent human being.
+I like to think that I’m a kind and decent human being.
 But also there’s this freedom.
-And I suppose for many women who reach their 50’s - and men as well – the children have left home and it’s never too late to learn something, do something you’ve always wanted to do, to start a new career perhaps.
-You know if you’re empty nester.
-50 should, I think, give you a new lease of life.
+I suppose for many women who reach their 50s - and men as well – the children have left home and it’s never too late to learn something, do something you’ve always wanted to do, to start a new career perhaps.
+If you’re an empty nester 50 should, I think, give you a new lease of life

 LARA: It’s so true when you say that you tend to relax into yourself a little bit more, don’t you?